arnispk/Guidelines/CSS/README.md

 `– main.scss             # Main Sass file
 ```
 ## Naming Conventions
-Following above architecture (both structures) are giving inmidiate directions for naming conventions.
+Architecture is giving inmidiate directions for naming conventions.
 The use of naming convention is beneficial for immediately understanding which category a particular style belongs to and its role within the overall scope of the page.

 On large projects, it is more likely to have styles broken up across multiple files.
 In these cases, naming convention also makes it easier to find which file a style belongs to.